rakshith-2100/Air-quality-detection-model/README.md

 # Air-quality-detection-model
-Here I would create a model that would be able to predict the air quality using Liniar regression
+Here I would create a model that would be able to predict the air quality using Regression